hendrixmar/encrypt-cli/README.md

 pytest
 ```

-I was thinking to give more options like accepting the link of the json file to create a signature
+I was thinking to give more options like accepting the link to download a json file and add the signature
 and then stored in a json output.